NorthboundPaddler/uTodoist/README.md

 # μTodoist

-A simple CLI tool written in Rust to quickly list, add, and complete tasks from Todoist using their official API.
+A simple CLI tool written in Rust to quickly interact with Todoist using their official API.

 At it's core, `utodoist` will only query tasks with a filter, add tasks using NLP, and complete tasks by ID.
 All of this is done via a simple CLI, and there's nothing else to it.

+At this time, this program is targetting the Todoist official REST API `v2` and the Sync API `v9`.

 ## Quickstart